Five Questions with Dia Bondi: Communications Coach

 An expert at confronting the barrage of emotions that come with public speaking, we sat down with Dia to ask her five questions about her creative process and the lessons she’s learned over the years.

-Watch Dia in action on stage at Mozilla’s Annual Summit in 2013:
+Watch Dia in action on stage at In/Visible Talks 2018:

 What is your relationship to the creative process?